lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 ## peak pit width tuning
 - [x] did a new strange branch... from phase-peak tune...
 - [x] need to branch it...
 - [ ] did a combination of height and width mul variation in combination with an alternation in varying this value.
-Also increased the change
+Also increased the reduction of the width to get less loop breaks / faster results
 ## Evaluate
 - [x] reeval at 224k seed 05000 m 0.067
 - [x] Save the box size of the evaluated boxes